 Or perhaps I’ve never given into the urge because cream cheese frosting, as irresistibly wonderful as it is, really is at its best when it’s “on“ something.
 And there’s no better “something” than carrot cake.
 Carrot cake and cream cheese frosting pair together so exquisitely they define the very definition of match made in heaven.

-This Old Fashioned Carrot Cake has a feel of “yesteryear” about it which I love with the inclusion of mace, a spice that was extremely common generations ago but is virtually unheard of today, the touch of orange zest, and its simplicity of preparation.
+This Old Fashioned Carrot Cake recipe has a feel of “yesteryear” about it which I love with the inclusion of mace, a spice that was extremely common generations ago but is virtually unheard of today, the touch of orange zest, and its simplicity of preparation.
 Enjoy a slice with a glass of cold milk and you’ll be in heaven!

-How to Make Old Fashioned Carrot Cake
+Old Fashioned Carrot Cake Recipe

 Let’s get started!